Vehicle finance commission complaints – information for customers

 The pause is currently due to end 4 December 2025.

 If you submit a relevant complaint, you’ll have to wait until after the pause has ended for a final response.
-The FCA has taken this step to ensure complaints are dealt with consistently by all motor finance providers.
+The FCA has taken this step to make sure complaints are dealt with consistently by all motor finance providers.

 If you had a discretionary commission arrangement and received your final response letter between 12 July 2023 and 10 January 2024: